kankenny/opticaltoolkit/README.md

 # OpticalToolkit

-A collection of deep learning utility functions
+### A collection of deep learning utility functions

+##### Visualize
 - Visualize a dataset in a grid
+- Visualize the 2d and 3d embeddings of images
 - Visualize the filters of a (trained) CNN model

+##### Analyze
-- Determine 'highly confident' errors in classification tasks
+- Analyze 'highly confident' errors in classification tasks
+    - Confusion matrix normalized by row/column